 In December 1999, the Securities and Exchange Commission ("SEC") issued Staff Accounting Bulletin No. 101 ("SAB 101"), "Revenue Recognition in Financial Statements."
 SAB 101 summarizes the SEC's view in applying generally accepted accounting principles to selected revenue recognition issues.
-The application of the guidance in SAB 101 will be required in the Company's second quarter of the fiscal year 2000.
+The application of the quidance in SAB 101 will be required in SeaChange's second quarter of the fiscal year 2000.
 The effects of applying this guidance, if any, will be reported as a cumulative effect adjustment resulting from a change in accounting principle.
-The Company's evaluation of SAB 101 is not yet complete.
+SeaChange's evaluation of SAB 101 is not yet complete.

-3. Consolidated Balance Sheet Detail
+Consolidated Balance Sheet Detail з.